cocos/cocos-docs/en/advanced-topics/custom-preview-template.md

-# Preview Template Customization Workflow
+# Web Preview Customization Workflow

-Starting with v2.2, Cocos Creator supports for custom preview templates.
-Developers can customize the preview they need, and currently only support custom browser preview.
+Starting with v2.2, Cocos Creator supports for custom web preview.
+Developers can customize the web preview what they need.

-## Custom Preview Template
+## Custom Web Preview

 - Create `preview-templates` folder in the project path.

   Folder Structure:

   ```js
   project-folder
     |--assets